sourcegraph/handbook/content/engineering/web/index.md

 To add an issue, tag it `team/web` to notify the web team PM and put it in the "to triage" column of the board.
 Unless you're directly asked, only web team members should move issues out of the "to triage" column on the board.
 A web team member will confirm the issue is web team-related, and then move it to the appropriate column.

+#### Tracking Issues
+The web team makes use of [tracking issues](../tracking_issues.md) for tracking progress on the implementation of new features.
+The web team should ensure that a tracking issue is created when starting work on features that are expected to take longer than a single iteration to deliver.

 #### Product Feedback

 Specific product feedback about well-defined, small features can be found directly in the backlog boards.
 More general product feedback that applies to larger features, or that needs more research and planning to be actionable, is kept in Productboard, separated by focus area: [extensibility feedback](https://sourcegraph.productboard.com/feature-board/2330167-web-extensibility) and [frontend platform feedback](https://sourcegraph.productboard.com/feature-board/2330177-web-frontend-platform).